ucekdsc/Bookmark/README.md

 # Bookmark Chrome Extension
 Bookmark is a chrome extension (unpacked) that can be used to quick access the social media handles of UCEK DSC.
 The extension popup displays the available ist of social media handles.
-Selecting an option, redirects the user to the selected social media handle of the students chapter.
+Selecting an option, redirects the user to the selected social media handle of the students chapter in a new tab.

-The project is distributed under the Apache 2.0 License and the resources for this project are maintained by [Ashwin Raj](https://github.com/ashwinraj-in).
+The project is distributed under the Apache 2.0 License and the project is developed and maintained by [Ashwin Raj](https://github.com/ashwinraj-in).

 # Installation and Development
 ### Dependencies